Computer Hope

 Mozilla/5.0 (X11; U; Linux i686; en-US; rv:1.8.1.13) Gecko/20080325 Fedora/2.0.0.13-1.fc8 Firefox/2.0.0.13

-In this second example this user agent is on a Linux variant.
-The first thing noticeably different about this user agent is the X11; which is variant of X Windows, next U; is the encryption level, which is short for USA and an indication of strong encryption.
-In the past different browser encryption versions had to be released for different parts of the world because of laws in the United States.
-Other encryption types were I; and N; although today all browsers in all parts of the world use U;.
-Next, i686; and Fedora/2.0.0.13-1.fc8 is the platform and type of OS.
-Next, en-US; is the language and location of the browser, in this case English and US.
-Finally, Firefox/2.0.0.13 is the browser type and version.
+In this second example, the user agent is on a Linux variant.
+The first thing noticeably different about this user agent is the X11;, a variant of X Windows.
+Next U; is the encryption level, short for USA, indicating strong encryption.
+In the past, different encryption versions had to be released for specific parts of the world because of laws in the United States.
+Next, i686; and Fedora/2.0.0.13-1.fc8 describe the platform and OS (operating system).
+After that, en-US; is the language and location of the browser (English and US, respectively).
+Finally, Firefox/2.0.0.13 is the browser and its version.

 Different Windows versions in the user agent